 - Don't share personal information, like passwords, credit card numbers, or bank account information over the phone, in an email or in a text.
 And do not send money to someone you do not really know.

-- If you receive a suspicious text message, forward it to 7726.
-Learn more here.
+- If you receive a suspicious text message, forward it to us.
+Get step-by-step instruction to report unwanted text messages by following the link.

 - Regularly check your financial accounts and report any suspicious or fraudulent activity immediately.